jhector/grading-board/README.md

  ) # \
 ```

-The above statement is one request and returns 5 chracters, we can repeat that 7 more times to get the rest of the 35 chracters.
+The above statement is one request and returns 5 characters, we can repeat that 7 more times to get the rest of the 35 characters.

 ### Unintended solution
 Unfortunately there is also an unintended solution (which I didn't know about that that could actually work) which bypasses the union check.